-Consultation is being undertaken with regulatory agencies, the general public, the Métis Nation of Ontario, Wabun Tribal Council and the Indigenous communities of Flying Post First Nation, Mattagami First Nation, and Matachewan First Nation, who are represented by Wabun Tribal Council, and the Wahgoshig First Nation.
+Consultation is regularly undertaken with regulatory agencies, the general public, the Métis Nation of Ontario, Wabun Tribal Council and the Indigenous communities of Flying Post First Nation, Mattagami First Nation, and Matachewan First Nation, who are represented by Wabun Tribal Council, and the Wahgoshig First Nation.
 Consultation provides an opportunity to identify and address the impacts of LSG's activities on external stakeholders and to expedite the authorization process.
-The consultations have been held in order to comply with federal and provincial requirements, including Ontario Regulation 240/00 and the Environmental Bill of Rights.
+Formal consultations have also been undertaken in order to comply with federal and provincial requirements, including Ontario Regulation 240/00 and the Environmental Bill of Rights.

 An IBA was signed in September 2016 with the Mattagami, Wahgoshig, Matachewan and Flying Post First Nation communities in the Timmins area relating to the Bell Creek mine and surrounding properties.
-The IBA outlines how the company and the Indigenous communities will work together in the following areas: education/training of Indigenous community members, employment, business and contracting opportunities, financial considerations, and environmental matters.
+The IBA outlines how the company and the Indigenous communities will work together in the following areas: education/ training of Indigenous community members, employment, business and contracting opportunities, financial considerations, and environmental matters.

 A closure cost estimate for the Bell Creek mine was prepared based on a government-approved closure plan, engineering estimates, local rates, and contractor quotes.
-The estimate is updated every year.
-Pan American has estimated the present value of reclamation costs for the Bell Creek mine to be approximately \$10.7 million effective December 31, 2021.
+The estimate is updated as required based on changes at site.
+Pan American has estimated the present value of reclamation costs for the Bell Creek mine to be approximately \$11.2 million effective December 31, 2022.
 See "Narrative Description of the Business - Environment, Community and Sustainability" for further disclosure regarding forward-looking statements related to reclamation costs.

-Capital additions at the Timmins West and Bell Creek mines during 2021 totalled \$42.3 million, including \$35.9 million of sustaining capital, consisting mainly of mine equipment refurbishments and replacements, mine infrastructure upgrades, tailings storage facility expansion, near-mine exploration, and lease payments for mining equipment, as well as \$6.4 million primarily for exploration of the Wetmore property.
+Capital additions at the Timmins West and Bell Creek mines during 2022 totalled \$37.7 million, including \$35.7 million of sustaining capital, consisting mainly of mine equipment refurbishments and replacements, mine infrastructure upgrades, tailings storage facility expansion, near-mine exploration, and lease payments for mining equipment, as well as \$1.9 million primarily for exploration of the Wetmore property.